Roxanna Brown: Arrest and death

-While employed as a curator by Bangkok University, she became involved in the investigation of the smuggling of art objects from Thailand to the United States, particularly from the Ban Chiang cultural tradition, assisting U.S. Government agents.
+While employed as a curator by Bangkok University, she became involved in the investigation of the smuggling of art objects from Thailand to the United States, particularly from the Ban Chiang cultural tradition, assisting U.S. government agents.
 However, she was herself implicated in the possible false authentication of stolen objects, based on material found during January 2008 raids on the Los Angeles County Museum of Art, the Pacific Asia Museum in Pasadena, California, the Bowers Museum in Santa Ana, California, and the Mingei International Museum in San Diego.
-Brown was arrested on May 9, 2008 for alleged wire fraud when she arrived in the United States to deliver a lecture at an Asian art symposium at the University of Washington.
+Emails and records were discovered that alleged Brown had offered to sell Thai antiquities to the smuggling ring.
+She was also accused of signing false appraisals of antiquities, enabling them to be sold for an inflated price.
+Brown was arrested on May 9, 2008, for alleged wire fraud when she arrived in the United States to deliver a lecture at an Asian art symposium at the University of Washington.
+In her initial interview, Brown denied selling any objects or providing false appraisals.
+When presented with evidence, Brown said she had forgotten that she had been paid $14,000 payment for antiquities, and admitted signing blank appraisals.

 She was found dead in her cell at the Federal Detention Center in SeaTac on May 14.
 The charge was dropped immediately after her death at the facility.
 The question of her actual involvement in the smuggling ring, the justification for her arrest, and her lack of medical attention after it, was the subject of a series of articles in the Los Angeles Times.